jsmlt/jsmlt/README.md

 The JavaScript Machine Learning Toolkit, or JSMLT, is an open source JavaScript library for education in machine learning.
 It implements several well-known supervised learning algorithms in an understandable, modular and well-commented way.
 Furthermore, visualization examples are provided which allow you to explore the way different machine learning algorithms work.
 Ultimately, JSMLT is intended to provide students with a better learning experience when studying machine learning algorithms.

+If you want to explore a visualization of the machine learning algorithms in JSMLT, check out http://visualml.io.
+It provides an interactive environment for using JSMLT's algorithms.

 # Getting started
 This short guide will help you get started with JSMLT.